 This gives a twist to boot options.
 Those operating systems that do not have verified digital signatures, will not be allowed by the Windows Guard to be loaded.
 It does not however, take much to get any application or OS to get certified.

 To use Device Guard, you need to install and configure the following hardware and software:

 - Device Guard only works with devices running Windows 11/10.

 - UEFI.
 It includes a feature called Secure Boot that helps protect your device’s integrity within the firmware itself.

 - Trusted Boot.
 It is an architectural change that helps protect against rootkit attacks.

 - Virtualization-based security.
-A Hyper-V protected container that isolates the sensitive Windows 10 processes.
-T
+A Hyper-V protected container that isolates the sensitive Windows 11/10 processes.

 - Package inspector tool.
 A tool that helps you create a catalog of the files that require signing for Classic Windows applications.

-Spare some time to read about Enterprise Data Protection in Windows 10.
+Now spare some time to read about Enterprise Data Protection in Windows.